llama887/WFC-MDP/README.md

 ---

+## 8. Problem Domain

+All maps and thus objective functions were constructed based on a small subset of *Biome Tileset Pack B - Grassland, Savannah, and Scrubland* which offers combinations of different grass, path, and water tiles.
+We used a subset of the tiles from the tileset.
+We generate the adjacency rules via manual human labeling, though they could also be extracted from an input image.

-## 8. Domains and Objectives
+## 9. Domains and Objectives

-### 8.1 Binary Domain
+### 9.1 Binary Domain
 **Objective Function:**
 ```
 f(p) = -|p - P|
 ```
 Where p = longest shortest path, P = target path length

-### 8.2 River/Binary Hybrid
+### 9.2 River/Binary Hybrid
-**River Objective (qualitative):** Encourages a single connected, winding river of at least length 35, discourages fully surrounded “lake” tiles, and penalizes excessive fragmentation of land regions.
-This mirrors the implementation in `tasks/river_task.py` (connected water regions close to 1, river length below threshold is penalized, pure water tiles discouraged, land regions capped).
+**River Objective:** Let rᵣ = number of connected river regions, ℓ = length of current river path, nᶜ = number of water "center" tiles, rₗ = number of connected land regions.
+Then:

+oᵣ = (1 - rᵣ) + min(0, ℓ - 35) - nᶜ + min(0, 3 - rₗ)

+The objective attains its maximum value of 0 when: rᵣ = 1 (exactly one contiguous river region), ℓ ≥ 35 (river path length of at least 35 tiles), nᶜ = 0 (no fully surrounded water tiles), rₗ ≤ 3 (no more than three separate land regions).

 **Combined:** f(p, oᵣ) = -|p - P| + oᵣ

-### 8.3 Pond/Grass/Hill Hybrids
+### 9.3 Grass/Binary Hybrid
+**Grass Objective:** Let nᵥ = number of water tiles, nₕ = number of hill tiles, g = percent of grass tiles, f = percent of flower tiles.
+Then:

+oᵍ = -nᵥ - nₕ + min(0, g - 20) + min(0, f - 20)

+The objective attains its maximum value of 0 when: nᵥ = 0 (no water or shore tiles), nₕ = 0 (no hill tiles), g ≥ 20 (at least 20% of tiles are grass), f ≥ 20 (at least 20% of tiles are flowers).

+**Combined:** f(p, oᵍ) = -|p - P| + oᵍ

+### 9.4 Other Biomes
-The repo includes `pond`, `grass`, and `hill` reward functions.
-You can also combine them with the binary path-length reward using `CombinedReward` (see Section 11 for commands).
+The repo includes `pond` and `hill` reward functions.
+You can also combine them with the binary path-length reward using `CombinedReward` (see Section 12 for commands).

 ---

-## 9. Controllers
+## 10. Controllers

-### 9.1 Evolution (μ+λ)
+### 10.1 Evolution (μ+λ)
 ```python
 Parameters = {
     'population_size': 48,